ropensource/Docs/en-us/Development/[English]-migrate-ethereum-contract.md

 ```

 - ERC200513Token.sol
-- PlatON smart contract unit LAT,VON.To migrate the ethereum smart contract to PlatON,please change the ethereum denomination to PlatON denomination.also note the ether /LAT market rate（for this contract, we assume the market exchange rate1:1,uint256 public totalSupply = 10000000000000000000 ether; change to uint256 public totalSupply = 10000000000000000000 LAT; ）
+- PlatON smart contract unit LAT,VON.
+To migrate the ethereum smart contract to PlatON,please change the ethereum denomination to PlatON denomination.also note the ether /LAT market rate（for this contract, we assume the market exchange rate1:1,uint256 public totalSupply = 10000000000000000000 ether; change to uint256 public totalSupply = 10000000000000000000 LAT; ）

 **Step4.** Modify the compilation version number and chain-dependent configuration in truffle-config.js